DaveMielke/NBP/b2g/doc/UserInterface/Introduction/features.rst

 When you're finished typing, press the key combination for the shortcut action that you'd like to perform (see above).
-If the characters match the labels of more than one application then the list will be presented within an `Action Chooser`_.
+If the characters match the labels of more than one application then the list will be presented within a popup (see `Popups`_).
-If this happens then navigate to the one you'd like to add and press Enter.
+If this happens then navigate to the one you'd like to add and press Center.

 Builtin Shortcuts
 `````````````````